 - 1. Ordinarily, the initial forum for dispute resolution shall be the Officers of the Medical Staff, the Chief Executive Officer and the Health Care Agency Director which shall meet and confer. - 2.
-However, upon request of at least 2/3 of the members of the Medical Executive Committee, the meet and confer will be conducted by a meeting of the full Medical Executive Committee and the full Governing Board.
-A neutral mediator acceptable to both the Governing Board and the Medical Executive Committee may be engaged to further assist in dispute resolution upon request of: - i.
-At least a majority of the Medical Executive Committee plus two members of the Governing Board; or - ii.
-At least a majority of the Governing Board plus two members of the Medical Executive Committee. - c.
+However, upon request of at least 2/3 of the members of the Medical Executive Committee, the meet and confer will be conducted by a meeting of the full Medical Executive Committee and the full Oversight Committee.
+A neutral mediator acceptable to both the Oversight Committee and the Medical Executive Committee may be engaged to further assist in dispute resolution upon request of: - i.
+At least a majority of the Medical Executive Committee plus two members of the Oversight Committee; or ii.
+At least a majority of the Oversight Committee plus two members of the Medical Executive Committee. - c.
 The parties' representatives shall convene as early as possible, shall gather and share relevant information, and shall work in good faith to manage and, if possible, resolve the conflict.
-If the parties are unable to resolve the dispute the Governing Board shall make its final determination giving great weight to the actions and recommendations of the Medical Executive Committee.
-Further, the Governing Board determination shall not be arbitrary or capricious, and shall be in keeping with its legal responsibilities to act to protect the quality of medical care provided and the competency of the Medical Staff, and to ensure the responsible governance of the hospital.
+If the parties are unable to resolve the dispute the Oversight Committee shall make its final determination giving great weight to the actions and recommendations of the Medical Executive Committee.
+Further, the Oversight Committee determination shall not be arbitrary or capricious, and shall be in keeping with its legal responsibilities to act to protect the quality of medical care provided and the competency of the Medical Staff, and to ensure the responsible governance of the hospital.

-15.8 NO RETALIATION
+15.7 NO RETALIATION

-Neither the Medical Staff, its members, committees or department heads, the Governing Board, its chief administrative officer, or any other employee or agent of the hospital or Medical Staff, shall discriminate or retaliate, in any manner, against any patient, hospital employee, member of the Medical Staff, or any other health care worker of the health facility because that person has done either of the following:
+Neither the Medical Staff, its members, committees or department heads, the Governing Board, its chief administrative officer, the Oversight Committee, or any other employee or agent of the hospital or Medical Staff, shall discriminate or retaliate, in any manner, against any patient, hospital employee, member of the Medical Staff, or any other health care worker of the health facility because that person has done either of the following: